sergiy79/codecombat/Dev-Setup:-Vagrant.md

 [Vagrant](https://www.vagrantup.com) is a tool for rapidly creating and configuring [virtual machines](http://en.wikipedia.org/wiki/Virtual_machine).

+By using Vagrant, we can quickly create an environment for CodeCombat with all the necessary dependencies, without requiring these dependencies to be installed directly on your computer.
+Vagrant also simplifies rebuilding the environment and upgrading to newer versions of dependencies.

 Vagrant supports a number of virtual machine environments.
 For this setup we will be using [VirtualBox](https://www.virtualbox.org/).

 ## Installation